 Cognos 9: Hahaha!
 Good joke Ryan!
 There was no Cognos 9!

 Cognos 8: Cognos 8, released in September 2005, combined a variety of existing software into an enterprise BI environment with content hosted in the web rather than client side.
 The bedrock components of Cognos – Framework Manager, Transformer, Report Studio, etc… were either created for or incorporated into Cognos 8.

-Dynamic Query Mode (64-bit): Dynamic Query Mode (DQM) is a 64-bit query execution engine introduced with Cognos 10.
-Through a combination of in-memory aggregation/member storage and the inherit advantages of x64 applications DQM significantly improves query performance vs the previous query engine (CQE).
+Dynamic Query Mode (64-bit): Dynamic Query Mode is the query mode introduced in Cognos 10.1.
+It is a 64-bit java query engine that runs as one or many java.exe process on the Cognos application server and is managed by the query service.
+All native Cognos Analytics features utilize DQM only – CQM queries execute in simulated DQM as mentioned above.
 Keep in mind that the advantages of DQM are best realized in Dynamic Cube or DMR packages – pure relational may or may not experience much benefit from DQM.